 It must also be recognised that scaling retrofit will inevitably lead to more widespread adoption of innovative approaches, technologies and delivery models, not least as a response to the shortages of skills.
-The wider adoption of smart digital construction including offsite fabrication in retrofit is therefore highly likely, in line with (though broader than) Welsh Government's Modern Methods of Construction Strategy for Social Housing.
+The wider adoption of smart digital construction including offsite fabrication in retrofit is therefore highly likely.
 This will create demand for skills that are associated with manufacturing processes including surveying, design and energy evaluation, logistics and onsite assembly.